newstack-cloud/celerity/libs/blueprint/README.md

 The blueprint library provides a set of building blocks for creating systems that can parse, validate and manage the lifecycle of blueprints.

-A blueprint is a specification of resources the can be deployed to an downstream provider.
+A blueprint is a specification of resources the can be deployed to a downstream provider.
 Providers are implemented on a per-namespace basis and there are no limitations around the type of providers and resources that can be implemented in the model this library providers.